Hang Clean vs Power Clean & How To Choose (& When Squat Clean Is Best)

 How To Choose Between Hang Cleans & Power Cleans Based on Your Goals

-Both the hang clean and the power clean are incredible lifts for those trying to build muscle and gain strength and are often highlighted as such in most powerlifting programs.
+Both the hang clean and the power clean are excellent lifts for individuals aiming to build muscle and gain strength, often emphasized in various powerlifting programs.
 Since it can be difficult to know which to go with, keep in mind that the hang clean is likely the preferred option for someone wanting to focus on certain muscles and hone in within a smaller range of motion or for beginners learning balance and positioning, while those wanting to increase jumping and running abilities might prefer working the posterior chain in the power clean.

 Both the hang clean and the power clean work muscles throughout the entire body and are amazing all-around lifts.
 Furthermore, each of these lifts can be greatly improved or built upon by other exercises that require similar movements or recruit the same muscle groups.